ahmetbekir22/news-app-flutter/news_app_rest_api/README.md

 ## Usage

 API link: https://newsapi.org/
-to use app api get an api from the link above.
+to use app get an api from the link above.
 ```flutter
 flutter pub get
 flutter run